GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 ### Routing and BGP

-Each VPC network ([`net-vpc`](../../../modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes through VPC peering and BGP sessions established with the neighbor networks (e.g. the trusted landing VPC receives routes from on-premises, and the spokes receive RFC1918 from the trusted landing VPC).
+Each VPC network ([`net-vpc`](../../../modules/net-vpc)) manages a separate routing table, where you can define static routes (e.g. to private.googleapis.com) and receives dynamic routes through VPC peering and BGP sessions established with the neighbor networks (e.g. NCC routers, routers on-premises).

+NCC/Cloud Router BGP settings are defined in `ncc.tf`.
-Static routes are defined in `vpc-*.tf` files in the `routes` section of each `net-vpc` module.
+NVA BGP settings are defined in the [bpg-config.tftpl template file](./data/bgp-config.tftpl).
+The variable `ncc_asn` allows to change the Autonomous System Number (ASN) assigned to the untrusted VPC Cloud Routers, to the trusted VPC Cloud Routers and to the NVAs.

 BGP sessions for trusted landing to on-premises are configured through the variable `vpn_onprem_configs`.